jpype-project/jpype/doc/userguide.rst

 In order to use the JVM, the architecture of the JVM must match the Python version.
 A 64 bit Python can only use a 64 bit JVM.
-If no suitable JVM can be found it should raise and error, but in some cases it may generate a crash depending on how the platform reacts to a bad shared library load.
+If no suitable JVM can be found it should raise an error, but in some cases it may generate a crash depending on how the platform reacts to a bad shared library load.

 Launching the JVM